BonsaiDen/JavaScript-Garden/doc/prototype.md

                 Bar.method()

 The above object `test` will inherit from both `Bar.prototype` and `Foo.prototype`.
-It will therefore have access to the function `method` that was defined on `Foo`, but it will not have access to the **property** `value` of a `Foo` instance since that property gets defined in the [constructor](#constructor) of `Foo`.
+Hence, it will have access to the function `method` that was defined on `Foo`, but it will not have access to the **property** `value` of a `Foo` instance since that property gets defined in the [constructor](#constructor) of `Foo`.
 Which, in this case, never gets called.

 > **Note:** Do **not** use `Bar.property = Foo`, since it will not point to
 > the prototype of `Foo` but rather to the function object `Foo`.
-Therefore the
+Because of
-> prototype chain will go over `Function.prototype` in this case, which results
+> that, the prototype chain will go over `Function.prototype`, which results
-> in `method` not being on the prototype chain.
+> in `method` not being on it.

 ### Property lookup